FAQ

 We had some very promising technology concept ideas and preliminary test results when making a bold statement of 1000 Wh/kg.
 That was prior to evaluating the right tech to use for e-mobility applications.
 Ultimately, it turned out to be not feasible for automotive standards and a much longer technology to develop and commercialize.

-In 2019 we have started with a brand-new approach, have registered new patents and have successfully produced highly competitive full cell 21700 B-samples in December 2021, comfortably delivering 300 Wh/kg (>800 Wh/l) in independent third-party tests.
+In 2019 we have started with a brand-new approach, have registered new patents and have successfully produced highly competitive full cell 21700 B-samples since December 2021, comfortably delivering 300 Wh/kg (>825 Wh/l) in independent third-party tests.

-Our technology roadmap contains development of 21700 cells with Li-Metal in 2023.
+Our technology roadmap contains development of 21700 cells with Li-Metal.
 Energy density of those cells will exceed 400 Wh/kg (>1000 Wh/l).
 For more details on our innovation roadmap, please refer to the Technology section of this site.

 Yes, extensively.
-We have commission independent valuation and rigorous testing on the widest range of parameters – by P3, VDE, ZSW as well as multiple Automotive and Battery OEMs and end-user companies in other industries.
+We have done independent valuation and rigorous testing on the widest range of parameters – by P3, VDE, ZSW as well as multiple Automotive and Battery OEMs and end-user companies in various industries.

-High voltage electrolyte (4,6-5V) enables development and subsequent production of battery cells with higher capacity using less cathode materials while achieving higher energy density vs conventional Li-ion.
+High voltage stable liquid inorganic electrolyte (up to 5V depending on a chemistry) enables development and subsequent production of battery cells with higher capacity using less cathode materials while achieving higher energy density and better safety vs conventional Li-ion, using standard production equipment and mass-produced raw materials.

 Competition

-- Fast charge – up to 3C continuous and 7C pulse,
+• Fast charge capability – up to 4C continuous and 15C pulse C-rates,

-- Higher safety – lower fire propagation risk due to 40% less energy release in case of thermal runaway
+• Higher safety – lower fire propagation risk due to 40%-50% less energy release in case of a thermal runaway.

 Innolith and SolidState have very similar performance targets as both technologies follow the same path of inventing a new electrolyte that enables the use of Lithium metal in order to achieve the highest energy density while improving cell performance in other parameters as well.